Taylor Fritz: 2023: United Cup champion, World No. 5

-2024: US Open finals, Olympic bronze
+2024: US Open finalist, Olympic bronze, World No. 4

 He reached his first quarterfinal at the Australian Open defeating seventh seed and previous year runner-up Stefanos Tsitsipas in four sets.

 He successfully defended his Delray Beach title with a win over compatriot and close friend Tommy Paul.

 At the 2024 Miami Open he lost in the second round to qualifier Thiago Seyboth Wild, having received a bye at the tournament.

 He had a successful start of the clay season, at the Bavarian International Tennis Championships in Munich, where he reached his first clay court final with a win over Cristian Garín and regained the American No. 1 ranking.

 At the 2024 Mutua Madrid Open he reached his second clay Masters quarterfinal and tenth overall, with wins over Luciano Darderi, 18th seed Sebastián Báez, and eighth seed Hubert Hurkacz, his second top 10 career win on clay.
 He defeated 21st seed Francisco Cerúndolo, for his 250th career win making him the sixth man born in 1995 or later to reach that milestone.
 He became the first American man to reach the semifinals of Madrid since it switched to clay in 2009 and the third after Andre Agassi and Robby Ginepri.
 At the next Masters, the 2024 Italian Open, he reached back-to-back quarterfinals defeating wildcard Fabio Fognini, compatriot and 24th seed Sebastian Korda and eight seed Grigor Dimitrov, becoming the first American man to reach the quarterfinals or better of all three clay court Masters tournaments.
 It was also the first time multiple American players (with Tommy Paul) reached the quarterfinals in singles in Rome since 2008.
 At the 2024 French Open he reached the fourth round of a clay Major for the first time with a five-set win over Thanasi Kokkinakis.